Girl walks down the street

 His guess was right.
 He always loved New York City, after all, it was his home too.

 “Ahhhh the New Yorker; calling out anyone who pronounces HOWston Street HEWston Street, prefers the Halal Guys cart on 53rd and 6th over the brick and mortar and secretly thinks The Loeb Boat House is one of the most romantic places in the world,” his words trickling out of his mouth and down hers.

 She put down her fork.

 “So you know it well” she stated.

 “I am it,” he answered.

 Together they talked over ricotta pie and Italian coffee.
 He was there on business and pleasure, and she was there on pleasure and business.
-Together they balanced each other out.
-They talked for hours that seemed like minutes.
+They balanced each other out.
+They talked for hours which seemed like minutes.
 People walked by peering in at them as though they were a Picasso painting, not perfect, but perfect.

 She picked up her bags.
 They left together.
 This was a new North End.